Appalachian gear list 2018

 I’m not much of a Gear Junkie

-And you should try too.
+And you should not try too.
 Smart gear junkies are lightweight hikers.
 Lightweight hikers don’t break their knees.
 You don’t want broken knees.
 But as I said do not go anal especially on your first hike as you want to be warm comfortable and not starving.

 I would say if you’re a green hiker a newbie then take a bloody stove !!!